yadidiahk/n8n_comments_bots/README.md

 ## Disclaimer

-Use this tool responsibly and in accordance with the Terms of Service of LinkedIn and YouTube.
-Automated interactions may violate these platforms' policies.
+Use this tool responsibly and in accordance with the Terms of Service of LinkedIn, YouTube, Reddit, and Twitter/X. Automated interactions may violate these platforms' policies.
 Use at your own risk.